Springdale, Brampton: History

-The present-day area of Springdale was located in the northeast part of the southern half of Chinguacousy Township before the township was amalgamated into the city of Brampton in 1974.
+The present-day area of Springdale was located in the southeastern part of Chinguacousy Township before the township was amalgamated into the city of Brampton in 1974.

-The eastern part of present-day Springdale along Airport Road was the site of the hamlet of Stanley’s Mills, established in 1820.
+Located at the east end of present-day Springdale along Airport Road was the hamlet of Stanley’s Mills; established in 1820.
 By 1860, the hamlet, characterized by an important milling industry, consisted of "three mills, a wagon shop, a blacksmith, tailor, seamstress, inn, store, post office, and Methodist church."
 The sole remaining vestige of the hamlet is the designated heritage site at 10416 Airport Road, a Gothic revival brick residence built circa 1860 and associated with the Alderson family, among Brampton’s earliest settlers.
 The Aldersons operated a mill in the 1860s and 1870s on the creek to the south of the present house.

 Two other designated heritage sites are along Torbram Road and reflect the area’s rural and agricultural past.
 The Elliott Farmhouse, of a vernacular Ontario Gothic style, was built about 1865.
 The Elliott Homestead, of a Gothic Revival style, was built in 1876 and is linked to the former Harrison Methodist Church a kilometre south.

-Springdale as the suburban community it is today was planned in the 1980s, and construction began in 1991.
-The $5 billion “town within a city,” planned to be completed around 2005, would house 75,000 people in 22,000 homes on a 4,000-acre site.
-The project was said to include "a hospital, 17 churches [and places of worship], 13 public and nine separate schools, a public library, two fire stations, a police station, a public transit terminal, 45 community parks, a large regional shopping centre, 18 plazas, and three low-rise office complexes," as well as over 700 acres of park space or open green space and 120 kilometres of paved bike paths.
+Springdale was planned in the 1980s, and construction began in 1991.
+The $5 billion “town within a city” was expected to be completed around 2005, and would house 75,000 people in 22,000 homes on a 4,000-acre site.
+The project was planned to include "a hospital, 17 churches [and places of worship], 13 public and nine separate schools, a public library, two fire stations, a police station, a public transit terminal, 45 community parks, a large regional shopping centre, 18 plazas, and three low-rise office complexes," as well as over 700 acres of park space or open green space and 120 kilometres of paved bike paths.
 As part of the "green" focus for Springdale, developers also gave the community’s eight different neighbourhoods a distinct geographical theme, such as mountains, tundra, grasslands, forests, deserts, and so on, and named the streets to reflect that particular environment.

+In 2007, Highway 410 was extended from it original northern terminus at Bovaird Drive to Mayfield Road through the west end of Springdale, with an interchange at Sandalwood Parkway.

 Politics

 Springdale is split in federal and provincial representation between Brampton North and Brampton East.
-Brampton North covers the area west of Torbram Road, south of Sandalwood Parkway; and west of Bramalea Road, north of Sandalwood Parkway.
-Brampton East covers the area east of those lines.
+Brampton North covers the area west of Torbram Road, south of Sandalwood Parkway, west of Bramalea Road, and north of Sandalwood Parkway.
+Brampton East covers the area east to Airport Road.